 The KX II and LX provide a port scanning feature that searches for selected targets and displays them in a slide show view, allowing you to monitor up to 32 targets at one time.
 You can connect to targets or focus on a specific target as needed.
 Scans can include standard targets, blade servers, tiered Dominion devices, and KVM switch ports.
+Configure scan settings from either the Virtual KVM Client (VKC) or Active KVM Client (AKC).
+See Configure Scan Settings in VKC and AKC for more information.
 See Scanning Ports.
 Use the Scan Settings tab to customize the scan interval and default display options.